dreamonkey/quasar-app-extension-animate/README.md

 ## Common mistakes

-Animation are triggered using a percentage calculation and **NOT BASED ON HEIGHT** so:
+Animation are triggered based on the percentage of the element which is contained in the screen, **NOT ON THE ELEMENT HEIGHT** :

-- On small screens
-  It might break because elements won't resize correctly and part of them could overflow.
-Having a piece of it always out of the screen would break the percentage calculation.
+- On small screens elements might not resize correctly and part of them could overflow.
+Having a piece of it always out of the screen would prevent the trigger to fire.
-- On big elements
-  For the same concept if the element is to big it could break the mechanism.
+- The same concept applies if the element is too big and overflows its container.
-- Margins/borders/and paddings
-  Because they also are a part of the element and they influence the percentage.
+- Borders and paddings are part of the element box model and could prevent the trigger to fire.

-An example could be:

-> Assume that your screen in 900px high and you have a 1000px high with both the same width.
+As example, consider a screen with height 900px containing an element with height of 1000px, both with the same width.
-> If you decide to animate the element with `whenPastEnd(...)` the element will never show up because it will never be shown on its completeness.
+If you want to animate the element with `whenPastEnd(...)` the element will never show up because the trigger condition cannot be met.

-In this case `end` won't represent the end of the element but when the element is all shown.
+In this context, the `End` part represent the moment where the element is fully contained into the view, not the end of the element height.

 ## Donate